My Quiet Kitchen

 • Smoked Paprika - if you don't have smoked paprika feel free to omit it, or use regular, sweet paprika instead.

 • Walnuts - they add nice crunch and texture.
-For a nut-free option, raw sunflower seeds are great, or substitute ⅓ cup rolled oats.
+For a nut-free option, raw sunflower seeds are great, or for a lower fat option, substitute ⅓ cup rolled oats.

 • Thyme - either fresh or dried.

 • Flour - this helps with binding.
-For WFPB diets, spelt or whole wheat are great; for gluten-free, chickpea or rice flour work well here.
+For WFPB diets, spelt or whole wheat are good choices.
+For gluten-free, use chickpea flour, rice flour, or a gluten-free flour blend.

 How To Make Chickpea Meatloaf